GravisZro/scfs/README.md

 Circlefs is a FUSE VFS that manages socket files for processes.
 It's intended use is to provide a permissions based socket interface between daemons and client programs.

 # Setup
-Simply execute circlefs as root and specify the mount directory.
+Simply execute circlefs and specify the mount directory.

 example:
 > sudo circlefs /mc

+Note: User must have permissions to the mount directory.

 # How To Use
 ## Daemons